jameshan521/Dawool/README.md

 What did you learn and need to learn?<br>
   Didnt learn much today, cause same thing as yesterday. little bit of JSP.

+<b>21/05/26</b><br>
+What did you do?<br>
+  Finished pill store, details, review sections. completed HTML CSS

+What you need to do?<br>
+  the prescription edit part is a bit messed up, so need to work on HTML and CSS.    <- could not finish them...need hurry... especially, review points are difficult to code, so i need to learn js.

+What did you learn and need to learn?<br>
+  poor progress today... to slow!!